matteomenapace/10-games-10-weeks/games/02/README.md

 	5. **Early gentrifiers** move into the area.
 They can't afford much rent, but they bring *cultural capital*.
 Coffee shops and higher-incomes will follow.
 Your investment is on the rise.
 Get 2 millions from the bank and put them under your piece.
 	6. **Infrastructure boost**.
 You can move the same investment once more.
 This can be quite a devastating move as you may be able to *kill* your opponent's investment if you're lucky to roll a 6 and be in the right place.
 * When you **kill** another piece, you `inherit` any money under it.
 Once killed, pieces cannot re-enter the game. *Killing* can happen only when your opponent's piece is between yours and an empty area.
 If there are coins on that area, then it's not empty.
+* When you move an `investment` piece from one area to another, you can `cash in` any coins under it.
+This is useful if your `cash flow` is running low.
 * What happens if **you run out of money**?
 You can exchange 1 investment for 6 millions (need to playtest this further to see if it's balanced).
 * What happens if **the bank runs out of money**?
 Everyone has to pay an equal amount into it (you decide how much).
 * Here's the explosive stuff: **property bubbles**!
 When a 3×2 rectangle is filled (with any combination of investment pieces and coins) then it *bursts*.
 You have to roll the die twice to work out the consequences.
 For example if you roll a `2` then whatever is on the second area (counting from top-left to bottom-right) will **go bust**: any coins on that are return to the bank, and if there's an investment involved then it gets killed (and once killed, it cannot re-enter the game).
 This mechanic can be used to disrupt conglomerates of investments from the same player, or if you're desperate.
 * What if multiple bubbles are triggered at the same time?
 The player who moved the triggering investment decides which bubble to burst, then if the other bubble is still a bubble after you rolled the die twice, you burst than one too.

+#### Playtesting the above, round one

+A very useful (and challenging) aspect of playtesting is when you have to **explain the rules of the game to a new player**.
+While doing this you can uncover flaws, and you get a sense of whether the overall logic makes sense, whether there are *too many rules* or conflicting ones.
+You also come up with ideas to simplify and clarify the wording of your rules.

+My general impression is that you don't need to explain all the rules at once.
+It's easier to start with the fundamental mechanics through a **live tutorial**: people understand better by seeing the moving pieces.
+You can then introduce more complex rules or less likely scenarios by guiding the moves of the new player(s).
+After a few minutes they will feel more confident in their grasp of the game, so you can start playing competitively.

+Now, back to this specific game.
+What we observed:

+* The principle of `when you move into a new area you roll the events die` should be **consistent**.
+Eg, no matter whether you get there because you just rolled a 6 (extra move) or you just triggered a property bubble burst, first thing you do after moving is always rolling the `events` die
+* The 3 coins you start the game with may run out quickly.
+I'm not too worried about this, as it forces you to give pieces away or to `cash in`
+* To be brutal, the game feels like *Yoté with a bit of chance*, in the sense that the new mechanics don't seem strong enough to make you move much differently than if you were just playing the traditional version of the game.
+Running out of cash can have an impact on your game, but having a lot of it doesn't have any real consequences (apart from keeping you afloat).
+Maybe you can buy game pieces with a certain number of coins (6?)

 ## Glossary